shaftoe/curriculum-vitae/content/work.md

   Senior System Engineer

-  Technical lead of the Operations team, in charge of the overall infrastructure stability, robustness, and maintainability, together with enforcing best practices to improve quality standards and overall team’s health.
+  I joined Bonial to join the challenge of refactor a relatively big Puppet codebase.
+After joining the Operations team as team lead, in was in charge of the overall infrastructure stability, robustness, and maintainability, together with enforcing best practices to improve quality standards and overall team’s health.
 Technologies: AWS / Rackspace cloud, Debian, Ganeti, Docker, Terraform, Puppet, Icinga, Apache web server, Tomcat/JVM, PostgreSQL, Python automation with Fabric and Boto libraries, Jenkins, Gerrit, Datadog, OpenLDAP, data confidentiality with LUKS, BoxBackup, Duplicity.

 - #### Spreaker, San Francisco (Italy/Germany/USA)